Melcatus/genomic_cotton/methodologic_exposition.md

 Figure 6.
 PCR validation of CNVs in OsMADS56 and BPH14 (rice). a Schematic gene structure and CNV position of OsMADS56.
 F1: 5’TCGTCGAGCCATTTCGGG-3’ and R1: 5’-CCATTTGTAGTCTCGCACGCTC-3’.
 (Bai et al. 2016)

-And, next, we annotated the protein coding genes that overlapped with structural variations as they may have substantial functional consequences owing to the potential effect of the variations on gene structure.
+And, next, we annotated the protein coding genes that overlapped with structural variants as they may have substantial functional consequences owing to the potential effect of the variations on gene structure.
 (Table of Bai et al. 2016)

 ![textlink](https://github.com/Melcatus/genomic_cotton/blob/master/cnvdataset.jpg)